BYU Jerusalem Center: Construction and controversy

-The 1980s saw not only Mormons, but many Christian groups vying for representation and space in the city.
+The 1980s saw Latter-day Saints and other Christian groups vying for representation and space in the city.
 These groups constantly faced opposition from a strong political minority of Orthodox Jews living in the city.
 Neither major political party in Israel (the Likud and Labor Parties) could achieve a majority vote in the Knesset without support from the more religious parties.
 Religious parties used this situation to pass laws in favor of Jewish Orthodoxy in exchange for their support on other issues.
 At the time, the conservative Jews, who made up the "religious right" in Israel, or the Haredim, constituted 27% of the population of Jerusalem, and was decidedly against the building of the BYU Jerusalem Center or any other similar Christian structure.
 Larger parties faced loss of a majority if they stood opposite on this issue.
 Many Israeli officials, however, such as the Mayor of Jerusalem at the time, Teddy Kollek, along with others in attendance at the Orson Hyde Memorial Garden dedication, supported the center because of what the church had done for the city.
-Kollek specifically stated that "the Mormon church's presence in Jerusalem can do a great deal of work in providing the bridge of understanding between the Arab and Jews...because its members look with sympathy and understanding at both sides."
+Kollek specifically stated that the "church's presence in Jerusalem can do a great deal of work in providing the bridge of understanding between the Arab and Jews...because its members look with sympathy and understanding at both sides."
 The land on which the center was built was then still considered Arab land by many, and many officials saw that its lease would add an image of religious tolerance to their government and increase Israeli control of the land.